 BraunAbility, Jenna Bush Hager and Jay Leno to present the accessible BraunAbility van that was used by President George H. W. Bush to Officer David Miller, a fellow Navy veteran, on The TODAY Show.

 On September 1, 2006, Lance Corporal Mike Delancey was paralyzed by a sniper's bullet in Iraq.
 He flatlined two times that day but survived.
 Nine years later, Mike broke ground on a retreat for veterans fighting their own mental and physical battles.

-Veterans who suffer from a disability face enough challenges.
+Veterans who suffer from a disability face many challenges.
 Accessibility shouldn't be one of them.
-Here's how veterans can get wheelchair accessible vehicles
+Here's how veterans can get handicap accessible vehicles

 Saying thank you for your service is one way of thanking a veteran on Veterans Day.
 Here is our guide on the other ways to show appreciation.